MicrosoftDocs/architecture-center/docs/example-scenario/monitoring/enterprise-monitoring-content.md

   - [Log Analytics gateway](/azure/azure-monitor/agents/gateway) sends data to Azure Automation and Log Analytics workspaces for computers that can't directly connect to the internet.
   - [Service Map](/azure/azure-monitor/vm/service-map) uses the Log Analytics agent to automatically discover application components on Windows and Linux systems and map the communication between services.
   - [Alert Management](/azure/azure-monitor/insights/alert-management-solution) helps you analyze all the alerts in your Log Analytics workspaces.
-  - [Log Analytics data export (preview](/azure/azure-monitor/logs/logs-data-export) continuously exports data from selected tables in a Log Analytics workspace to an Azure storage account or Azure Event Hubs as it's collected.
+  - [Log Analytics data export (preview)](/azure/azure-monitor/logs/logs-data-export) continuously exports data from selected tables in a Log Analytics workspace to an Azure storage account or Azure Event Hubs.
   - [Log Analytics Workspace Insights](/azure/azure-monitor/logs/log-analytics-workspace-insights-overview) provides comprehensive monitoring of all Log Analytics workspaces through a unified view of workspace usage, performance, health, agent, queries, and change logs.

 #### Other Azure components